Code-Institute-Submissions/F1MemoryGame/README.md

 - **Defense Function**: The game will not allow cards to be flipped if there is a card animation taking place.
 - **Defense Function**: The game will not allow a card to be flipped if it is part of a matched pair.
 - **Defense Function**: The game will allow the same card to be flipped back to hidden until a second card has been selected to check for a match.

+## Features Added After Feedback

+After gathering feedback on my project I added the following features:

+- **Music Toggle**: Music can be turned on and off as you play.
+- **Car Names**: The car manufacturer names will appear under the image of each card, makes the game more user friendly towards users unfimilar with Formula 1.
+- **Hard Mode**: This will remove the car manufacturer names from the cards, for the users who are familiar with Formula 1.

 ## Features Left to Implement